Who is A Culpeper Local

 We would like to increase those millions by inviting every Culpeper resident to think about where they spend their money.
 Many of us commute out of Culpeper and tend to spend in other communities, perhaps for convenience or variety.
 But next time, think about the sales tax you are depositing in some other county’s general fund and school system.
 If each of the more than 18,000 Culpeper households diverted $50 a week already being spent outside of Culpeper County, and purchased those same products inside of Culpeper County, it could potentially generate thousands more annually to be applied to Culpeper services.

-The site is sponsored by Culpeper Department of Economic Development, Culpeper Renaissance (CRI).
+The site is sponsored by Culpeper Department of Economic Development, Culpeper Renaissance Inc.(CRI), and Culpeper Tourism and Economic Development.
 Check out who’s a local participating Culpeper business.

 Top Six Reasons to Shop, Eat, Enjoy Locally